A Hybrid mmWave and Camera System for Long-Range Depth Imaging: Introduction

+\sssec{Partial occlusions and vision impediments. } Next, we consider occlusions and various vision impediments.
+If an object-of-interest is completely occluded by significant blockage then neither the radar nor camera sees it.
+But, if they are partially occluded then radar perceives peaks both from object-of-interest and occluding object.
+This is again a problem of peak selection.
+We note that the image segmentation identifies both the object-of-interest and occluding object.
+Our system uses the segmentation mask to identify which of the two is at the foreground or the background.
+We then accordingly choose the peaks either closer or farther away.

+Although mmWave radar is robust to different environmental conditions, a natural question to ask is what happens to our system when camera fails due to poor lighting or lack of visibility due to bad weather such as fog.
+While our decluttering strategies are only possible because of rich camera information, we design an alternative system that takes over during camera failures but only works in clutter-free scenes and at short ranges 0-20m.
+Section \ref{sec:occlusions} describes how this system that estimate depth, create a sparse image and classify the object type without using camera images.

-We implement \name\ with a TI MMWCAS-RF-EVM radar and a FLIR Blackfly S 24.5MP color camera.
-Due to the relative lack of rich public mmWave radar I/Q datasets over long distances, we collected extensive data (200 scenes totalling 100 GB of I/Q samples and camera data) in diverse scenes outdoors at a major U.S. city.
-Both \name's source code and datasets will be made \textbf{open source} upon paper acceptance to benefit the community.
-A few highlights from our results include: \begin{itemize}[leftmargin=*] \item An evaluation of the effective median depth of an object-of-interest at distances of up to 60 meters, in diverse outdoor settings, at a median error of 28 cm.
-This is an improvement of about 23$\times$ versus state-of-the-art monocular depth estimation and 13$\times$ versus a naive camera + radar beamforming solution. \item Dense estimation of the azimuthal/depth profile of a single object-of-interest, for an imaging error of 80 cm at distances up to 60 meters.
-This is an improvement of about 4$\times$ versus state-of-the-art monocular depth estimation and 6$\times$ versus a naive camera + radar beamforming solution. \item A demonstration of resilience to various classes of partial occlusions and blockages. \end{itemize}
+We implement \name\ with a TI MMWCAS-RF-EVM radar with 1.5$^{\circ}$ azimuth resolution and a FLIR Blackfly S 24.5MP color camera.
+Due to the relative lack of public mmWave radar I/Q datasets over long distances, we collected extensive radar data ($\sim$400 static and dynamic scenes totalling 125 GB of I/Q samples) along with high resolution, raw camera images and lidar point clouds in diverse scenes outdoors at a major U.S. city. \name's datasets and code will be \textbf{open sourced} to benefit the community.
+Our results show: \begin{itemize}[leftmargin=*] \item Depth estimation of static objects up to 90~m and mobile objects up to 305~m. \item Accurate depth estimation with a median error of 28~cm for static objects-of-interest at distances of up to 60~m, in high clutter environments -- an improvement of 23$\times$ vs. monocular depth estimation and 13$\times$ versus a na\"ive camera + radar solution. \item System resilience to partial occlusions and camera failure. \end{itemize}

-\sssec{Contributions:} We makes the following contributions. \begin{itemize}[leftmargin=*] \item \name, a novel system that combines camera and mmWave sensing to achieve high resolution depth images at long ranges. \item A specular beamforming algorithm that leverages the output of image segmentation algorithms from computer vision to declutter and retrieve depths of objects-of-interest from radar I/Q samples. \item A detailed implementation and evaluation of \name\ in varied environments to demonstrate substantial improvements in long range depth imaging. \end{itemize}
+\sssec{Contributions.} We make the following contributions: (1) A novel system that combines camera and mmWave sensing to achieve high resolution depth images.
+(2) A novel radar processing algorithm to eliminate clutter using image segmentation and monocular depth estimation.
+(3) A detailed implementation and evaluation of \name\ in various high-clutter environments to demonstrate substantial improvements in long range depth imaging.